 Connecting peers across and beyond Scotland

-Interview with Mike McLean Knowledge and Collaboration Manager Improvement Service for Scotland
+Interview with Mike McLean, Knowledge and Collaboration Manager at the Improvement Service for Scotland

 Creating a national directory of working groups and people

 The Improvement Service has been using Knowledge Hub since its inception in 2012.
 With a devolved government, communities have greater power and as a knowledge management organisation we wanted a place to bring people together – local government, national government and its partners – to share best practice, discuss new ideas, and build on work together.

 Working at the centre of local and national government and delivery projects locally, the Scottish Public Service Network (SPSN) on Knowledge Hub enables us to connect to the wider world – with colleagues in England and across the UK – sharing expertise, practice and ideas across the country.
 With a dispersed audience, Knowledge Hub is holistic in its approach and the advantage is that it creates a searchable national directory of working groups and people’s skills and expertise.

 A safe harbour to share knowledge and information